Indy-Center/docs/docs/getting-started/guides/accessing-kubernetes.md

 # Accessing Kubernetes

-Our infrastructure runs [k3s](https://k3s.io/) which is a lightweight [Kubernetes](https://kubernetes.io/) distribution.
-This guide will help you get setup with accessing Kubernetes.

 Most people shouldn't need to access the cluster directly.
 We're using the GitOps paradigm along with [Argo CD](https://argocd.zid-internal.com).
 Members of the [Indy-Center GitHub Organization](https://github.com/Indy-Center) should have access to Argo CD.

 ## Setting up Kubernetes Access